openafsfoundation/openafsfoundation.org/about/index.md

     4. Seek contributions by persons and organizations of any kind, via gifts, grants, contributions, "in kind" or other donation

-2. In order to foster the OpenAFS community of experts, The Foundation plans
+2. In order to foster the OpenAFS community of experts, The Foundation intends
     to:

     1. Seek contributions in both skills and talent (mentoring, conference